BehindTimes/SDL3Test/README.md

 Just including a Visual Studio project at the moment, as that's what I'm developing this with.
 It should build with any C++20 compiler that supports the above packages though.

-SDL3 Mixer doesn't have an official release yet, so you'll have to build from the main repository.

 You will also need the resources file (**MainResources.rsrc**) from the creator of the original program this work is based off of.
 Place it in the **Resources** folder of this program.

 There are also a few files which didn't seem to be uploaded to the repo, but you can find them in the zip under the Releases.